TheAlmightyHelix/btc-eth-orderbook/README.md

 # BTC/ETH Orderbook

-A functioning real time orderbook to the user.
+A functioning real time orderbook in a hypothetical trading platform.
 The orderbook consists of two sides: the bids/buy side and the asks/sell side.
 Both sides contain information about the amount of open orders i n the market at each price level.

 Order levels are sorted using the price in either ascending or descending order depending on the orientation of the orderbook.